EliteProgrammersClub/ublab-bot/README.md

 This document will describe how to contribute to this project

 ### Step 1.
-Star the Repo, Fork the Repo and Build a Sample bot
+Star && Fork the Repo and build a simple bot

 Clone the ublab-bot repo and build it.